jerryq0101/Qish-Unix-Shell/README.md

 Ok, but just freeing it naively until the memory is not a NULL element will not work due to <strong> Problem 1</strong>.

-OK, so there may exist elements after NULL pointers, so we can just check until MAXARGS length.
-But I found that malloc'd memory space might still contain random non-NULL garbage values, causing double-free errors.
+Ok, there may exist elements after NULL pointers, so maybe we can just check until MAXARGS length.
+But I found that malloc'd memory space might still contain random non-NULL garbage values, which causes double-free errors.

 So, this ultimately needed a tracking mechanism for the total number of arguments that are in the args to free.
 Therefore, I implemented a counter mechanism globally using `number_of_args`.
 And, in `parse_operator_in_args`, whenever we are incrementing the size of new_args, I'd count the new number of arguments.
 Using the old global size, I'd free the old args array accordingly.